sjkiss/cesdata2/README.md

     mode provided the case.
 The consistent naming scheme could remain for common variables (e.g. `male` for male gendered people, `vote` for vote cast), but then there could be

+2. Value labels

+Right now, all the original CES files are imported via the `haven` package which creates this very awkwared `labelled` class variable instead of standard R factors.
+In hindsight this was a mistake.
+It would be better to go back and convert those variables as value labels straight to factors.

 ## References